Balzu/g4-2025-website/docs/_pages/index.markdown

 To explore this further, we asked an **experienced voice in the cybersecurity field**  for their honest view on the situation.
 Here's what they shared:

 >As far as I know, the increase in projects hasn’t brought any significant or visible benefits.
 It mainly reflects better organizational capacity in the Italian ecosystem to apply for and manage funds.
 I haven’t seen more strategic selection of projects, nor clear impact in terms of cybersecurity outcomes or the emergence of new actors in the field.
 >For example, Spain has focused its funding on building infrastructure and labs.
 In contrast, in Italy, a large portion of funds has gone toward increasing precarious or part-time roles in public and private organizations.
-In the short term, this boosts fund usage rates, but in the long term, it brings little benefit — and even creates social costs, as we’re seeing in the academic sector.
+In the short term, this boosts fund usage rates, but in the long term, it brings little benefit, and even creates social costs, as we’re seeing in the academic sector.

 Their words offer an honest reflection and leave us with a crucial, open-ended question: